-The aim of this section is to provide a heuristic derivation of the kinetic wave equation, by comparing the first terms in the expansion of the kinetic equation on the one hand, and in the expansion of the correlation (Wigner transform) of the solution of the Hamiltonian problem on the other.
-Without loss of generality, we present the derivation for the case m(0) = 0 and $\omega_0 = 0$.
+The aim of this section is to provide a heuristic derivation of the kinetic wave equation, by comparing the first terms in the expansion of the kinetic equation on the one hand, and in the expanion of the correlation (Wigner transform) of the solution of the Hamiltonian problem on the other.
+Without loss of generality, we present the derivation for the case m(0) = 0.
+We can also assume that $\omega_0 = 0$.
 This heuristic derivation will ultimately be justified by a control of the remainder in the expansions, which is the main achievement of the present article.